Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Details of the Slope Calculation

 And the remaining case of four distinct indices: \begin{lem} The summation of symbols $(ijkl)$ over all permutations of 4 distinct indices yields

-\end{lem} These two algebraic identities may be verified by a computer algebra system.
+\end{lem} These two algebraic identities, obtained by brute trial and error, may be verified quickly by a computer.

-As a corollary, it is clear from these formulas that the lowest order terms in the volume form are non-negative, and are equal to 0 if the four indices correspond to collinear points.
+As a corollary, it is clear from these formulas that the lowest order terms in the volume form are non-negative, and are equal to 0 if the four indices correspond to collinear points in the $(p,r)$-plane.
 We set

 and

 The factor of $1/2$ in the case of a repeated index compensates for the overcounting by transposing the slots of the repeated index, and so $D_4(i,j,k,k)=D_3(i,j,k)$.

 We may thus rewrite the lowest-order part of $\omega_\phi^2$ as a sum of positive terms as